GlitchGh0st/CTF-job-application/README.md

 ![Matrix Rain Effect](https://github.com/GlitchGh0st/CTF-job-application/blob/main/Screenshot%202024-01-03%20155642.png)

-The Matrix rain effect is a visually striking feature that activates when a user inputs an incorrect answer to the riddle.
+The Matrix rain effect is a visually striking feature that activates when a user inputs an incorrect answer to the riddle or second question.
 It simulates the iconic green rain from 'The Matrix' movie series in the terminal window.

 ## Code Obfuscation for Enhanced Security